 Cats are losing their lives at an alarming rate in New Jersey animal shelters.
-Nearly 16,000 cats or 36% of the cats coming into New Jersey animal shelters in 2015 were killed, died or went missing.
+New Jersey animal shelters killed nearly 8,000 cats or 18% of those cats having known outcomes in 2018.
+Additionally, a number of other cats died or went missing.
 This blog explores the reasons why this tragedy is occurring and whether we can end the massacre.
-Additionally, I’ll try and answer the question whether shelters need to resort to neutering and releasing healthy friendly cats or not impounding these cats at all to avoid killing cats in shelters.

 Model Assesses New Jersey Animal Shelters’ Life Saving Performance

 In order to assess how good of a job New Jersey animal shelters are doing, I’ve developed an analysis I call the “Life Saving Model.”
-While shelter performance is dependent on many variables, such as finances, facility design, local laws, etc., the most critical factor impacting potential life saving is physical space.
-As a result, my analysis focuses on making the best use of space to save the maximum number of New Jersey cats.
+While shelter performance is dependent on many variables, such as finances, facility design, local laws, etc., the most critical factor impacting potential life saving is animal holding capacity.
+Without having enough physical space and foster homes, a shelter might not have enough time to find loving homes for its animals.
+Shelters can overcome financial limitations through creative fundraising or recruiting more volunteers.
+Similarly, organizations can save their cats despite having run down facilities if these groups enthusiastically implement policies to get animals into loving homes quickly.
+As a result, my analysis focuses on making the best use of space to save the maximum number of New Jersey and nearby areas cats.

 The Life Saving Model measures the number of local animals a shelter should adopt out, rescue from other facilities, send to rescues or other shelters and euthanize to achieve no kill level live release rates.
-The targeted outcomes take into account each facility’s physical capacity and the number of cats the organization receives from its community (i.e. strays, owner surrenders, cruelty cases).
+The targeted outcomes take into account each facility’s physical capacity plus the amount of foster homes it should use and the number of cats the organization receives from its community (i.e. strays, owner surrenders, cruelty cases, etc.).
 I assume a target euthanasia rate, take the number of cats actually returned to owners and then estimate how many community cats a shelter should adopt out.
 To the extent space runs out, I then calculate how many cats must be sent to rescue.
 If the shelter has excess space after properly serving its local community, the facility uses that room to rescue and adopt out cats from nearby areas.
 The targeted results calculated from this model are compared to the actual results from each shelter below.

 To read specific details and assumptions used in the model, please see the Appendix at the end of this blog.

 My analysis puts a cap on the targeted numbers of cats rescued from other shelters and adoptions.
 While my unmodified targeted numbers of rescued and adopted animals are quite achievable, I wanted to provide very conservative goals for New Jersey animal shelters.
-For example, the unmodified model resulted in a statewide per capita cat adoption rate less than half the level found at some of the best animal control shelters.
+For example, the unmodified model resulted in a statewide per capita cat adoption rate that is less than those found at some of the best animal control shelters.